n8willis/opentype-shaping-documents/opentype-shaping-gujarati.md

 > "Candra O" (`U+0AC9`) decomposes to "`U+0AC5`,`U+0ABE`"

-> Note: "Candra O" is atypical in that it would decompose into one
+> Note: "Candra O" is categorized in Unicode as being a top-and-right
+> matra, a combination that would normally decompose into one
-> above-base mark and one right-side mark.
+> TOP_POSITION mark and one RIGHT_POSITION mark.
+In "Candra O",

-> This combination, unlike other multi-part matras, does not affect
+> however, the `U+0AC5` component is intended to be positioned over the
+> `U+0ABE` component, not above the base.
+>
-> reordering: the two decomposed components would be tagged for the
+> Consequently, the two decomposed components should both be tagged
-> `POS_AFTER_SUBJOINED` and `POS_AFTER_POST` sorting positions,
-> respectively, and neither will need to be reordered.
-In addition,
+> for the `POS_AFTER_POST` sorting position, and neither will need to
+> be reordered.
+>
-> the decomposition is not canonical in Unicode.
-Consequently, shaping
+> In addition, the decomposition is not canonical in
+> Unicode. so performing the decomposition may trigger unknown
+> behavior from other components of the software stack.
+Consequently,
-> engines may choose to skip it.
+> shaping engines may choose to skip it.

 Because this decomposition is a character-level operation, the shaping engine may choose to perform it earlier, such as during an initial